In this webinar, you will learn:

 - Prepare in advance for updated regulatory requirements

-FILL IN THE FORM BELOW TO VIEW THE WEBINAR (Please be patient while the webinar downloads, this could take a couple minutes):
+FILL IN THE FORM BELOW TO VIEW THE WEBINAR:

 Carol A. Norville, BSN, RN is a Manager of Clinical Specifications for Sentara Healthcare.
 Sentara Healthcare is a non-profit health system serving Virginia and North Carolina, with 12 hospitals, 1 Hospital for Extended Recovery, 7 Nursing Centers, Home Health, Hospice, multiple physician practices and outpatient ancillary services.
 Carol has 38 years of nursing experience including Med/Surg, Neonatal ICU, Adult Critical Care, and ED staff and management positions.
 Her current role is to assist the system in the review and analysis of supplies and equipment to support Sentara’s clinical initiatives in a cost effective manner.